-Therefore, from the expansion \eqref{Expa1} we can get rid of the singularity in $\EE$ and this is the first step towards the application of the implicit function theorem.
+It follows from the expansion \eqref{Expa1} that we can get rid of the singularity in $\EE$ and this is the first step towards the application of the implicit function theorem.
 Before giving further details we should first fix the function spaces.
 Let